robspuerta/Project6_CoFounder.AI/README.md

 ## ROADMAP
 This is a visual representation listing high-level activities to achieve key milestones.
 It was built considering POC feedback from the previous step.
-The end goal will be partnering with
+The end goal will be partnering with academic institutions and incubators to speed up the idea definition process and achieve a faster time-to-market.
 <img src="https://github.com/robspuerta/Project6_CoFounder.AI/blob/main/Roadmap.JPG" alt="Robin Puerta">